 - Eat more broccoli family foods (cruciferous veggies)2

 - Reduce your theophylline intake, in coffee, tea and chocolate

-- Wear a sleep mask to bed – they naturally increase melatonin which is a powerful anti-cancer hormone in the body4
+- Wear a Queen of the Thrones® Beauty Sleep Brow and Lash Kit™ to bed – they naturally increase melatonin which is a powerful anti-cancer hormone in the body4

-- Of course, do your castor oil pack daily, because it helps with cleansing and detox5, microbiome balance6 7 8, inflammation9, and stress reduction10 11, which all impact your hormonal balance.
+- Of course, do your Castor Oil Pack™ daily, because it helps with cleansing and detox5, microbiome balance6 7 8, inflammation9, and stress reduction10 11, which all impact your hormonal balance.

 So get to know your boobies!
 I know I’ve got saggy tits, and sometimes they really do look like sacks!
 But I love them because they are me 100% and I get to know them regularly so I can keep them a part of me for the long haul.
 They are my twins after all, and I can’t get another pair just like these (no judgment if you’ve had yours changed, just love!).

 Do you know the difference between then and now?
 Now I love my breasts, I treat them better every single day because I have learned that they are an important part of who I am.
 They share my story.

 So get My Breast Friend today, to help you get to know your lovely lady lumps on your chest.

 I also want to share a quick recipe with castor oil for boob and lymphatic health.
 Castor oil has a long history of use for breast cancer.
 In fact, Hippocrates, known as the father of modern medicine was advocating it as a treatment in 460 BCE, as was another medicine man of the time, Galen in 200 BCE12.

 Castor Oil for Breast Health and Lymphatic Health